Soumaditya-Kashyap/Library-Book-Management-System/README.md

 ## 📄 License

-This project is created for **educational purposes** — free to use and modify.
+This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

+Free to use, modify, and distribute for educational and commercial purposes.

 ## 👨‍💻 Author